wagtail/wagtail/docs/building_your_site.rst

-Extended Page Data with ParentalKey
+Page Data Clusters with ParentalKey
 -----------------------------------

+The ``django-modelcluster`` module allows for streamlined relation of extra models to a Wagtail page.